Lockdowns mean millions of women can't reach birth control

 In these uncertain times, women “have to lock down their uterus,” Abebe Shibru, Zimbabwe country director for Marie Stopes International, told The Associated Press.
 “But there is no way in a rural area.”

 Eighteen countries in Africa have imposed national lockdowns, according to the Africa Centers for Disease Control and Prevention.
-All but essential workers or those seeking food or health care must stay home for weeks, maybe longer.
-Rwanda, the first country in sub-Saharan Africa to impose a lockdown, has extended it for two weeks, a possible sign of things to come.
+Rwanda, the first country in sub-Saharan Africa to impose one, has extended it in a possible sign of things to come.

-Even where family planning remains available, providers say many women fear venturing out and being beaten by security forces and accused of defying the new restrictions.
-Meanwhile, outreach services, the key to reaching rural women, have largely stopped to avoid drawing crowds and the risk of workers spreading the virus from one community to another.
+Even where family planning remains available, providers say women fear venturing out and being beaten by security forces and accused of defying the restrictions.
+Meanwhile, outreach services, key to reaching rural women, have largely stopped to avoid drawing crowds and the risk of workers spreading the virus.

-The International Planned Parenthood Federation, or IPPF, in a new report Thursday says more than one in five member clinics around the world have closed because of the pandemic and related restrictions.
-More than 5,000 mobile clinics across 64 countries have closed.
+The International Planned Parenthood Federation, or IPPF, in a new report Thursday says more than one in five member clinics have closed because of the pandemic and related restrictions, including more than 5,000 mobile clinics across 64 countries.
 Most are in South Asia and Africa, but Latin America and Europe have seen hundreds of closures as well.

 From Pakistan to Germany to Colombia, IPPF members say they have scaled down HIV testing and gender-based violence response work and face shortages of contraceptives.

-“They have needs that cannot wait,” IPPF director-general Alvaro Bermejo said of women in a statement, pleading for help from national governments to help provide personal protective equipment to allow for intimate care.
+“They have needs that cannot wait,” IPPF director-general Alvaro Bermejo said of women in a statement, pleading for governments' help to provide protective equipment to allow for intimate care.

 For most people, the coronavirus causes mild to moderate symptoms such as fever and cough.
 But for some, especially older adults and the infirm, it can cause pneumonia and death.

-In Europe, 100 non-governmental groups on Wednesday called on governments to ensure reproductive health services during the pandemic, saying many facilities have sharply reduced them or shut down.
+In Europe, 100 non-governmental groups on Wednesday called on governments to ensure reproductive health services, saying many facilities have sharply reduced them or shut down.

 The predicted baby boom in Africa alone, even as birth rates have dropped in many countries as more girls are educated, will add to the growth that already is projected to see the continent of 1.3 billion people double in population by 2050.

 In Zimbabwe, Marie Stopes provided more than 400,000 women last year with family planning services, Shibru said, including averting nearly 50,000 unsafe abortions.
-But now the organization’s outreach services, which reach more than 60% of clients, are suspended.
-Even at clinics that remain open, the number of clients has dropped by 70%.
+But now outreach services, which reach more than 60% of clients, are suspended.
+Even at clinics that remain open, clients have dropped by 70%.

-That leaves a country of men, no longer free to work in the fields or elsewhere, and without the distraction of sports, confined with their wives for weeks on end.
+That leaves a country of men, no longer free to work in the fields or elsewhere, confined with their wives for weeks on end.

 “Husband and wife, what else can they be doing in that house?” asked Future Gwena, a Marie Stopes outreach worker.
 “I think we’re going to have a lot of pregnancies and, unfortunately, unintended.
 And most will result in unsafe abortions, domestic violence.
 Our community is paternalistic.
 If something goes wrong in the home, it’s the mother’s fault, even if the man initiated it.”

-Even in normal times, the average woman seeking contraception must get consent from her husband, Shibru said.
+Marianne Menjivar, Colombia country director for the International Rescue Committee, said her group anticipated the difficulties and gave some women a three-month supply of birth control pills.

+“Devastating,” she said of the disruption.
+“Women don’t stop giving birth just because there is a pandemic."

-Meanwhile, travel restrictions and manufacturing slowdowns in Asia as a result of the pandemic mean that some family planning providers are waiting for shipments of emergency contraceptives and other items as stocks run short at home.
+Meanwhile, travel restrictions and manufacturing slowdowns in Asia mean that some family planning providers are waiting for shipments of emergency contraceptives and other items as stocks run short at home.

 “Today I expected a shipment from Asia, but it’s suspended,” Shibru said.
 “I don’t know how to fill that gap.
 It was supposed to come today to serve us for the coming six months.
 So this is one of the tragedies. ...
 We’re expecting a huge shortage of contraceptives in African countries.
 Absolutely, condoms also.”